chantzos/__/README.md

 However, I believe the code can be adopted as it is, especially from slang coders.

-But as this can be seen as a specification for a development environment, for people who like Unix and appreciate the power of a command line like interface it has its value and that is the main reason for being public.
+But as this can be seen as a specification for a development environment, for people who like Unix and appreciate the power of a command line like interface, I believe has a value and that is the main reason for being public.

 I would welcome ideas specific to the specification, though code contribution of course is more than welcomed, but its not the intention, which is primary